Share

 Abstract

 Traumatic brain injury (TBI) is a major cause of death and lifelong disability around the world that predominantly affects young and middle-aged people.
 Erythropoietin (EPO) is a promising therapeutic agent for a variety of neurological injuries including TBI due to its neuroprotective effects.
 Here we review the impact of exogenous erythropoietin administration on the expression of brain-derived neurotrophic factor (BDNF), stromal cell-derived factor-1 (SDF-1), and neuron-specific enolase (NSE) levels in cerebrospinal fluid after TBI as biomarkers for neuron regeneration and survival to predict TBI outcome.
+HIGHLIGHTS Traumatic brain injury (TBI) is a major cause of death and lifelong disability.
+Administration of erythropoietin (EPO) can benefit the clinical outcome of patients with TBI.
+EPO treatment increases BDNF and SDF-1 expression in the brain.
+BDNF and SDF-1 promote neuron survival and regeneration.
+EPO is a promising therapeutic agent with neuroprotective effects.

 Access to Document